Skip to article frontmatterSkip to article content

 Map of overlapping masks near Qaanaaq, Greenland

-Figure 1:Overlap map of seven masks.
+Figure 1:Overlap map of seven masks (BedMachine, PROMICE, MAR, RACMO, ESA CCI, GIMP, and RGI region 05) near Qaanaaq, Greenland.
 The six filled colors represent number of overlapping products when each is limited to the main (connected) ice sheet.
-The seventh product is RGI region 5 (peripheral Greenland) shown as a red outline.
+The seventh product is RGI region 05 (peripheral Greenland, connectivity level 0 and 1) shown as a red outline.
 This graphic shows that some small areas that are in the RGI peripheral region are covered by two, three, or even five of the other main ice sheet masks.
 If the non-RGI masks include unattached glaciers, the number of overlap is even higher.
 Furthermore, regions of the ‘main ice sheet’ are defined differently in one mask (where overlap drops from six to five).

 Map of overlapping masks near Sisimiut, Greenland